Priyonuj/mcp-file-navigator/README.md

 MCP File Server is a Node.js application that implements an MCP server specifically for file operations.
 It provides a secure and standardized way to interact with the file system through the MCP protocol, suitable for integration with AI assistants like Claude and developer tools like Cursor.

-The server offers the following file operation tools:
+The server offers the following tools:

+### File Operations
 - `list_files`: Lists files in a specified directory
 - `read_file`: Reads the content of a file
 - `write_file`: Writes content to a file